-The Global Center for Journalism and Democracy (GCJD) will join universities and organizations around the world to celebrate World Press Freedom Day.
-The event will take place on the campus mall on April 30th from 10 a.m. to 2 p.m. to reach the largest number of students as possible.
+The Global Center for Journalism and Democracy (GCJD) joined universities and organizations around the world to celebrate World Press Freedom Day.
+The event took place on the campus mall on April 30th from 10 a.m. to 2 p.m. to reach the largest number of students as possible.

 World Press Freedom Day was proclaimed by the UN General Assembly in December 1993.
 Officially, it is celebrated on May 3rd, which falls on a weekend this year.
 An international conference will be held at UNESCO Headquarters in Paris on May 5-6th.

 World Press Freedom Day presents an opportunity to celebrate the fundamental principles of press freedom.
 It also provides an opportunity to assess the state of press freedom around the world and to pay tribute to journalists who are missing, have been wounded, or lost their lives in the line of duty.

 In many countries, publications are censored, fined and shut down for trying to report the truth.
 Journalists, editors and photojournalists are routinely harassed, and detained.

 The focus of this year's celebration is on the media's importance in development.
 This is integral to the work of the GCJD.
 The center was founded on the principal that a free press is a powerful development tool and that the integrity and sustainability of good journalism is essential to any democracy.

 SHSU Mass Communication students enrolled in the GCJD workshop class organized a student demonstration and a memorial to those journalists who were killed while doing their jobs last year.

 GCJD Workshop student Cody Lewis reported on the demonstration here.

 Students will also introduce the campus to six journalists from around the world who they believe symbolize the many sacrifices journalists make.
 Those reports can be found here.